Bringing you the latest news & resources in eye health

-During your ASLA procedure, you will feel some sensations but no pain (click here to read more).
+During your ASLA procedure, you will feel some sensation but no pain.
 However, during recovery from ASLA laser eye surgery, some discomfort is normal – your surgeon will provide you with medication and drops to take home with you after your procedure.
 If you are worried about pain levels, you can ask your doctor for more medication during the post-operative consultation.
-Although this varies, day two post-procedure will be the most uncomfortable day for most people.
-As your epithelium (surface) cells are beginning to regenerate, pain will come and go.
+Although it varies, day two post-procedure is generally the most uncomfortable day for most people.
+As your epithelium (surface) cells are beginning to regenerate, the pain will come and go.
 Some patients will be worried – again, this is completely normal and will pass.

-During the first 2–3 days post ASLA laser eye surgery, watching television, reading or looking at a computer may be uncomfortable.
-We recommend that, before your procedure, you consider the following:
+During the first 2–3 days post-ASLA laser eye surgery, watching television, reading or looking at a computer may be uncomfortable.
+We recommend the following alternatives instead following:

 Around day four you can begin to engage in normal activities.

-Expect to experience discomfort from the condition known as dry eye during the first 2–3 weeks post-laser eye surgery.
-This is because surgery has temporarily reduced corneal nerve sensitivity, and your eye does not sense the need for lubrication, resulting in reduced tear production.
-It sometimes presents itself as a feeling that you have ‘something in your eye’.
+Expect to experience discomfort from dry eye during the first 2–3 weeks post-laser eye surgery.
+This is because the surgery has temporarily reduced corneal nerve sensitivity, and your eye does not sense the need for lubrication, resulting in reduced tear production.
+You have gritty eyes or feel that there is ‘something in your eye’.
 It’s especially noticeable when you wake up.
-You’ll be given lubricating drops – use them, and appreciate that this phase will pass.
+You’ll be given lubricating drops – use them as directed.